gaultier/blog/subtle_bug_with_go_errgroup.md

 ## Conclusion

 The `errgroup` concept is pretty great.
 It greatly simplifies equivalent code written using Go channels which get real hairy real soon (you can check the [diff](https://github.com/ory/kratos/commit/a7f50abc99ddd7b6dac7dea09004feeb8e84c323) for the real production code: the old code used two naked channels + a goroutine, the new code uses the `errgroup`).
-But, as it is often the case in Go, you do need to read the fine print, because the type system is not expressive enough to reflect the pre- and post-conditions of the API.
+But, as it is often the case in Go, you do need to read the fine print, because the type system is not expressive enough to reflect the pre- and post-conditions of APIs.

 Shadowing is another concept that made this issue less visible.
-I have had quite a few bugs due to shadowing in Go and Rust, both languages that idiomatically use it a lot.
-Some newer programming languages have outright banned variable shadowing, like Zig.
+I have had quite a few bugs due to shadowing in Go and Rust, both languages that idiomatically use this approach a lot.
+Some newer programming languages have outright banned variable shadowing, like [Zig](https://ziglang.org/documentation/0.14.1/#Shadowing), I presume to prevent such issues.

-If you've ever heard of linear types, and never saw their utility, that's actually exactly what they are good for: a variable gets 'consumed' by a function, and the type system prevents us from using it after that point.
+If you've ever heard of [linear types](https://en.wikipedia.org/wiki/Substructural_type_system), and never saw their utility, that's actually exactly what they are good for: a variable gets 'consumed' by a function, and the type system prevents us from using it after that point.
 Conceptually, `g.Wait(ctx)` consumes `ctx` and there is no point using this `ctx` afterwards.
 But the current Go type system does not prevent us from doing this, at all.

 Things get even muddier when we notice that after `g.Wait(ctx)`, we do the password length check, and that gets to run, contrary to the `checkHaveIBeenPawned` call.
 Since the length check does not care about a context, it runs just fine.
 And that's what puzzled me during the investigation for so long.